iZemil/rr/README.md

 #Current tasks:

-— sort completed in end of list

-— add search function

-— to add opportunity to store data in local storage of the browser
+▹ to add opportunity to store data in local storage of the browser

-— add more mouse events with components
+▹ add more mouse events with components (ex: moving tasks up/down)

-— add async
+▹ add async

-— add some API in App
+▹ add some API in App

-— database
+▹ database